Amal And George Clooney’s Twins: Her Pregnancy Diet And Million Dollar Nursery

 “I’m thrilled for him.
 She’s amazing.
 He hit the jackpot, just on every level.
 She is a remarkable woman.
 They’re gonna be great.
 They’re gonna be awesome parents.
 Those kids are lucky.”

-George Clooney is very happy with the news and so is his family.
-Amal Clooney’s due date is in June 2017.
-The couple had officially married on September 27, 2014, at Ca’ Farsetti.
+George Clooney is very happy with the news, and so is his family.
+Amal Clooney’s due date is in June of 2017.
+The couple officially married on September 27, 2014, at Ca’ Farsetti.

-[Featured Image by Peter Foley – Pool/Getty Images]
+[Featured Image by Peter Foley/Pool/Getty Images]